 The service standard benchmarks are the minimum standards that Western Power must meet.
-The method for setting the service standard benchmarks is discussed in its own section of this draft decision.
+The method for setting the service standard benchmarks is discussed in the service standard benchmark section of this final decision.

 The service standard targets are more stringent.
 Under the service standard adjustment mechanism, Western Power earns a financial reward if it exceeds the service standard targets and incurs a financial penalty if it performs below the service standard target.